-When Webb first flagged the issue, the DWP claimed that the faulty forecasts were isolated errors.
+When Mr Webb first flagged the issue, the DWP claimed that the faulty forecasts were isolated errors.

-Commenting on the findings, Webb said: "It is therefore very worrying that hundreds of thousands of people may have received incorrect state pension forecasts and in some cases will have taken decisions about their retirement plans on the basis of incorrect information.
+Commenting on the findings, Mr Webb says: “It is therefore very worrying that hundreds of thousands of people may have received incorrect state pension forecasts and in some cases will have taken decisions about their retirement plans on the basis of incorrect information.